thoth-station/micropipenv/README.rst

 To run this tool in a verbose mode, you can set the ``MICROPIPENV_DEBUG=1`` (the same behavior can be achieved with multiple ``--verbose`` supplied).

-The tool prints software stack information to standard error output.
+The tool prints software stack information to the standard error output.
 This was designed for Thoth to capture information about installed dependencies as a useful source of information for Thoth's build analyzers.
 This behaviour can be suppressed by setting ``MICROPIPENV_NO_LOCKFILE_PRINT=1`` environment variable.

-Besides printing, the tool also writes the content of Pipfile.lock (if a locked software stack is used).
+Besides printing, the tool also writes the content of Pipfile.lock (if a locked software stack is used) to the directory where lock files are present (for Pipenv files, the Pipfile.lock is kept untouched).
 This behaviour can be suppressed by providing ``MICROPIPENV_NO_LOCKFILE_WRITE=1`` environment variable.

 Installation
 ============